stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Field  names and meanings in this document are defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html).

-<aside class="success"> Is it possible to use the same service for another environment?</aside>
+<aside class="success"> BMID will create new services for the OIDC, it is not poss use the same service for another environment?</aside>

-No, BMID will create new services for the OIDC.
-<aside class="success">We want to integrate itsme(r) but we only have 1 development machine & so there is no unique IP for the back-end in test due to it isn't unique & it runs in locally on each machine. </aside>
+No, .

 # 3. Authenticating the User